phax/peppol-commons/README.md

 The detail document this project refers to can be found at https://joinup.ec.europa.eu/svn/peppol/TransportInfrastructure/ICT-Transport-OpenPEPPOL-Envelope_Specification-100_2014-01-15.pdf

-An example on how to use this project can be found in my **[as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet)** project which provides a servlet to receive incoming PEPPOL AS2 messages.
-Alternatively you may have a look at my **[as2-peppol-client](https://github.com/phax/as2-peppol-client)** project which is used to send PEPPOL AS2 messages.
+An example on how to use this project can be found in my **[as2-peppol-servlet](https://github.com/phax/as2-peppol)** project which provides a servlet to receive incoming Peppol AS2 messages.
+Alternatively you may have a look at my **[as2-peppol-client](https://github.com/phax/as2-peppol)** project which is used to send Peppol AS2 messages.

 ## peppol-testfiles